 As most of a hedgehog’s time is spent in their houses sleeping, we felt it made sense to keep their house warm, allowing our hedgehog to sleep comfortably and snuggly.
 This is why we would recommend a heat pad mat for hedgehogs, placed in their house for them to sleep on.

 Many times we’ve gone to check on our pygmy hedgehog and seen him rolled up on the heat pad mat fast asleep.
 Sometimes when he feels colder, he’s gone inside the pouch we’ve placed on the heat pad mat and this has provided him with a cosy warm place to sleep and when he’s feeling a bit warmer, he’s slept on top of his pouch.

 As our pygmy hedgehogs get older, just using a heat pad mat may not be the only option we use and trying to keep the areas where our hedgehog eats and plays will probably require users to invest in a ceramic heat emitter lamp (if we change to a non-plastic cage) or another heat pad mat.

 Are heating pad mats safe for hedgehogs?

-Yes, quality heat pad mats should be safe and you should ensure you’re buying from a reputable supplier.
+Yes, quality heat pad mats should be safe for hedgehogs and you should ensure you’re buying from a reputable supplier.
 Cheaper heat pad mats may not only be dangerous to the hedgehog but could put you and your family at risk if they catch fire.

 It’s vitally important to get a heat pad mat with a thermostat as this allows you to regulate the temperature of the heat pad mat.
 Our pygmy hedgehog’s heat pad mat only switches itself on automatically if the temperature in the cage drops below 72F (22C).
 The heat pad mat we use comes with a wire with a sucker with a thermometer at the end.

 We’ve stuck this to the cage, making sure it’s not accessible to our pygmy hedgehog (as he’d probably chew on it) and this gives us an idea of the cage temperature and if it starts to fall, the heat pad mat has a thermostat to switch on the heat pad mat automatically.